kirillunlimited/kirillunlimited.com/src/posts/hello-world.md

 date: 2023-01-23
 head:
   title: Hello, world!
-  description: 'Since the day I became a web developer I always wanted to build my personal website.
-I tried to make it several times but I always failed in the very beginning: I had no idea what it should look like and what it would exactly be about.
-But my desire was too strong.'
+  description: A quick introduction with technical overview of this website.
 thumbnail: src/assets/img/posts/hello-world/1.jpg
 speedlify: ad131629
 ---

 {% picture "src/assets/img/posts/hello-world/1.jpg", "Hello, world" %}

 Since the day I became a web developer I always wanted to build my personal website.
 I tried to make it several times but I always failed in the very beginning: I had no idea what it should look like and what it would exactly be about.
-But my desire was too strong.
+After some quick attempts, I decided to postpone this project for a while.

-A few years ago I finally I came up with the first version of my site.
+A few years ago I finally came up with the first version of my site.
 It was just a single page that contained only some basic info about me.
 It was a really small website but it was enough to fulfil my obsession for some time.

 Recently, I found some free time to rethink and redo my homepage.
 Firstly, I divided information about myself and contact information into separate pages to make my website to not look like an ugly landing page.